AthenZ/athenz/docs/auth_flow.md

-A traditional centralized mechanism works as expected for services that are not dealing with the decentralized authorization: the server with resources can simply ask the ZMS directly about access, passing the NToken and resource/action information to get a simple boolean answer.
+A traditional centralized mechanism works as expected for services that are not dealing with the decentralized authorization: the server with resources can simply ask the ZMS directly about access, passing the service identity and resource/action information to get a simple boolean answer.
-This does not scale well enough for data-plane access, since a central service must be consulted, but requires no local installation of the ZPE and related storage and synchronization logic, so it is suitable for human interaction and control-plane provisioning uses.
+This does not scale well enough for data-plane access, since a central service must be consulted, but requires no local installation of the ZPE and related storage and synchronization logic.
+It is suitable for provisioning and configuration use cases where the number of requests processed by the server are small and the latency for authorization checks is not important.

 #### Principals
 ---------------